doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 - uses 50,000 images + 50,000 slightly modified images for training (1:1 augmentation)
 - use CPU to generate training data images, and allow iGPU to train the model simultaneously
 - increasing game to solve 100 in 10 seconds
+- uses 5-8GB of disk for generating training data

 WARNING you are entering dependency hell.
 The following was tested on this specific environment.